 The Great Debate competition has provided a unique opportunity to celebrate the UK and Pakistan’s shared culture of vibrant discussion.

-Speaking at the event, the Head of the British Council Pakistan said:
+Speaking at the event, the British High Commissioner Mr. Thomas Drew CMG said:

 This is the second consecutive year that we have conducted the GREAT Debate.
 We are delighted this time to have been able to increase our nationwide footprint to include debaters from Baluchistan and Gilgit-Baltistan.

 Today I have witnessed bright young people from across Pakistan debate topics of great importance to Pakistan’s future.
 I congratulate all the finalists and in particular the winner and runner-up.
 I urge all of the participants to use the GREAT Debate as a springboard to go and achieve great things for Pakistan.

 The Head of British Council Pakistan Ms. Rosemary Hilhorst said: